 Anyone can ask for a sentence to be reviewed - they don’t have to be involved in the case.

 Only one person needs to ask for a sentence to be reviewed.

 Make sure you submit your request within 28 days of the sentencing.

-Provide as much information as you can about the case, eg the:
+Provide as much information as you can about the case to the Attorney General’s Office, like the: